-When you’re looking for a new job, working with recruiters can be a great help to your search.
+If you have been impacted by redundancy, using recruiters to find another job can make the process quicker and easier.
 Whether you want to find a part time summer job, temp role or full time permanent position, one of the best resources you can take advantage of is a recruitment agency.

-If you’re not sure how they actually work, here’s a quick guide to recruitment agencies and some tips to help you maximise your relationships with recruitment consultants.
+If you’re not sure how they actually work, here’s a quick guide to recruitment agencies.
+We’ve also included some tips to help you effectively use recruiters to find another job after redundancy.

 The role of a recruiter